-What do I do if I have a complaint about a service?Talk to your service provider.
+You should get in touch with your dating service.
 All ODA members should have effective and appropriate arrangements in place to deal with complaints and enquiries.
-Like any other business dating firms should be dealing direct with users who want help or who have a complaint.
-Your service will offer ways of contacting them online and, perhaps, by phone.
-You should raise issues with them in the first instance and we would expect these to be dealt with effectively and in a timely manner.
+Like any other business, dating firms should be dealing direct with users seeking help or who have a complaint.
+Services should always offer ways of contacting them online and, perhaps, by phone.
+We would expect enquiries to be dealt with effectively and in a timely manner.

 Services should be clear in their “terms and conditions” about where they stand when it comes to sign-up and membership charges, rules on behaviour, and the use of the service.
 We encourage services to keep these clear and easy to follow but realise Terms and Conditions are not often an exciting read.
 But they do set out the rights and responsibilities you and the service have.
 You should read through these to see if your issue is answered.